gpaux/Mediana/DataModel.md

       stop("Data model: TemplateDist distribution: Number of observations must be positive.")

     ##############################################################
-    # To modify according to the function
+    # Distribution-specific component
-    # Data are generated using the function "fundist" and assign to the object result
+    # Observations are generated using the "fundist" function and assigned to the "result" object
     result = fundist(n = n, parameter1 = parameter1, parameter2 = parameter2)
     ##############################################################